 Supporting Your Student

-CSC offers tips on how to effectively support your student.
+The Career Center offers tips on how to effectively support your student.
 You'll also find more information about career development timelines, campus career-related support services, and resources available to job searching students.

 How to Support Your Student

 One of the best ways to support your student is to let them progress with their personal career development in their own way.
 Too much pressure, or demands to proceed in a certain direction, may have unintended consequences.
 While it's appropriate to set expectations (especially if you're footing the bill), students need to determine the specifics of their own goals.
 Encourage your student to follow their dreams (even if they don't initially appear "sensible").
 What looks like indecision can be viewed as a chance for your student to explore and grow.

 And there's nothing wrong with encouragement and sharing information.
 As you discover resources on these pages that you think would be of assistance to your student, you may want to drop a well-timed hint or send a quick email with a link to what you feel is relevant to your student's situation.
 You may also want to start now to connect your student to people you know in his/her chosen field for informational interviews and networking purposes.
 Sharing your personal stories of career decision-making and job hunting can provide perspective.
 Don't hesitate to ask your student how you can help.

 Encouragement from you regarding keeping grades up; developing relationships with faculty/advisors; utilizing campus resources (like the Career Services Center and UMBCworks!); getting experience in his/her field via a part-time job, internship or volunteering; planning early; and getting involved outside of the classroom to develop all-important transferable skills is important.

 Finally: listen, be patient, and try not to worry!